St Mary and St Modwen Church, Burton-on-Trent

 St Mary and St Modwen Church is a Roman Catholic parish church in Burton upon Trent, Staffordshire, England.
-It was built from 1878 to 1879, to designs by John Edgar Young in the Gothic Revival style.
-It is located on Guild Street in the town centre.
+It was built from 1878 to 1879, to designs possibly by John Edgar Young in the Gothic Revival style.
+The church is on Guild Street in the town centre.
 It is a Grade II listed building.

 History

 Foundation

 After the Reformation, a notable recusant in Burton was Thomas Paget, 3rd Baron Paget who died in 1590.
 Over the following two centuries a number of Catholics in Burton were fined.
 In 1794, St Francis de Sales Chapel was built in Yoxall and Catholics travelled there from Burton to celebrate Mass.
 In the 1830s, a mission was started in Burton from Yoxall by the priest Fr James Jeffries.
 Initially, the mission was in a malt house behind the Crown pub on the High Street.
 Later it was in a cottage behind the Old White Lion on the corner of Lichfield Street and Fleet Street.
 Fr Jeffries' successor, Fr Patrick O'Sullivan bought the current site of the church.
 On the site, a Gothic Revival building that combined a school and a chapel was built.
 In June 1852, the chapel was opened.